ShaneKosieradzki/ShaneKosieradzki.github.io/projects/dyers-vs-bfv.md

 Typically the multiplications are performed in the cloud and the additions are performed plant-side.
 This however leaves partial information exposed when the plant decrypt the received products from the cloud.
 The result is that information about the controller's operations are leaked plant-side when using PHE.

+This information leak from using PHE is depicted below:

 {% include figure
     popup=true